 TRY: Mustard is most commonly used to add zest to burgers and hot dogs, but it makes a tasty glaze for grilled chicken, fish or vegetables.
-You can also use it to make a low calorie flavorful salad dressing, such as our Creamy Honey Mustard topping >
+You can also use it to make a low-calorie flavorful salad dressing, such as our Creamy Honey Mustard dressing recipe.

 3. Hot Sauce

-TRY: Skip the cream-based dips and instead slip your veggies into a bowl of one of our favorite low calorie condiments: Salsa.
+TRY: Skip the cream-based dips and instead slip your veggies into a bowl of one of our favorite low-calorie condiments: Salsa.
 Make quick and healthy guacamole for dipping by blending salsa and lemon or lime juice with mashed avocado.
 Hold the ketchup and top your burger with a spoonful of salsa.
-Fruit-based salsas turn plain grilled fish into tropical treat.
+Fruit-based salsas turn plain grilled fish into a tropical treat.